 Raised (or “contained”) buttons are typically rectangular buttons that “lift” from the surface of the screen via use of a drop shadow.
 The shadow helps indicate that it is possible to click or press the button.
 Raised buttons can add dimension to mostly flat layouts, and they highlight functionality on busy, wide, or otherwise congested spaces.

-Toggle buttons are typically used for one of two reasons: to group related options or to showcase a selected action or setting.
+Toggle buttons are typically used in button design for one of two reasons: to group related options or to showcase a selected action or setting.
 For the former, only one option in a group of toggle buttons can be selected and active at a time.
 Selecting one option deselects any other.
 For the latter, the toggle button indicates whether an option is active or inactive.

 Floating action buttons